jazzband/django-simple-history/docs/advanced.rst

 So given a model named ``Poll``, the resultant history class will be named ``HistoricalPoll``.
 If the app name of the ``Poll`` model is `election` then the history table name would be ``election_historicalpoll``.

-This feature allows a different and/or shorter model name and would even allow model names to be in the standard Django form
+This feature allows a different and/or shorter model name and can result in history models table names to be in the form

     [appName]_[modelName]